pvdz/zeparser3/tests/testcases/parser/regexes/named_capturing_groups/bad_syntax_cases/k_arg_unclosed_group.md

 `````
 throws: Tokenizer error!
-    Missing closing angle bracket of name of capturing group
+    Regex: Missing closing angle bracket of name of capturing group

 /\k<a(?<a>a)/
 ^------- error